hardenedapple/vim_repo/README.txt

 CREDITS:
     Pylight and techras are my modified versions of github and default resp.
-    Everything comes from someone else - I've just collected them.
+    Everything else comes from someone else - I've just collected them.
     Things hard to google:
         most colors come from vim-colorsamplerpack arch package.
         (colordiff is difference between vim-colorsamplerpack and directory that works with set_colors)

-REQUIREMENTS:
-    gundo:              vim 7.3 with python 2.4+ support
-    clang_complete:     vim 7.3  - better with python 2.7 and conceal feature,
-                        also with libclang.so on the path.